voostindie/vincents-productivity-suite-for-alfred/README.md

                 {% endfor %}
 ```

-This prepends the current date to every note filename in YY-MM-DD format, appends it to the title in DD-MM-YY format and also adds two tags.
-This happens for every note type, since these 2 rules are in the `defaults` section.
-Then, for events, the text is pre-filled with the list of attendees at the event.
+This sets up the defaults to prepend the current date to every note filename in YY-MM-DD format, appends it to the title in DD-MM-YY format and also adds two tags.
+Since these are the defaults, this happens for every note type.
+But, for events, the text is override with a template that lists the attendees of the event.

 The default template for the filename is `null` (in YAML).
-If none is specified, the system will use the template for the title instead.
+In that case VPS uses the template for the title instead.
 This saves you the trouble of having to define the same thing twice if you want filename and title to be the same.

-The available variables depend on the thing you're creating a note for:
+The variables available to each template depend on the type of note you're configuring:

 ##### Every note type